Competition, Persuasion, and Search: Proof of main results

 Our approach is constructive in that for each payoff profile in the equilibrium payoff set, we provide a strategy profile that supports it.
 Of course, we make no claim that each outcome in the equilibrium payoff set must be supported by the strategy profile we construct.
-Nevertheless, the profiles we construct are qualitatively similar to one another, allowing for a ``cook book'' on achieving any payoff profile in the equilibrium payoff set.
+Nevertheless, the profiles we construct are qualitatively similar to one another, allowing for a ``recipe'' on achieving any payoff profile in the equilibrium payoff set.

 To that end, how can we obtain $\hat y$ in the red triangle of \autoref{fig:lemma 6} as an equilibrium payoff profile?
 By \autoref{lemma:stationary-implement}, we can focus on stationary on-path strategies: each period, the monopolist proposes the TIOLI offer $o^*(\hat y)$, the agent accepts, and the continuation payoff remains $\hat y$.
 Thus, the agent stops searching if he observes a posterior mean $m > \hat y_{n+1}$ and continues otherwise.

 Any deviations by the agent following a proposal of $o^*(\hat y)$ are ignored.
 In contrast, if the monopolist deviates from proposing $o^*(\hat y)$, our construction maximally punishes her, the scope of which depends on the value of $\nu_k$.
 If the agent rejects the deviation offer, play transitions to a phase where the agent is rewarded with a continuation payoff profile $y^r = (\nu_k, \bar u_k - \nu_k)$ (``$r$" for reject).
 If the agent accepts the deviation offer, both are punished and the continuation payoff profile becomes $y^a = (\nu_k, \underline u_k)$ (``$a$" for accept).
 The continuation payoff profiles following deviation, $y^r$ and $y^a$, are depicted in \autoref{fig:construct-onpath}.